Skip to content

 }

-You can register events by passing the event class instead of a string in the event type argument position.
-Doing so allows for inference of (e: SegmentSelected) => void, and e.detail is also inferred based on the type passed when dispatched.
+You can register the event by passing the event class instead of a string as shown below.
+In doing so, (e: SegmentSelected) => void is inferred, and e.detail is inferred as the type passed when dispatching the event.

 typescript